 Bring the entire family to San Diego.
 With its sunshine and near-perfect climate, San Diego is a vacationer's paradise.
 Given the abundant San Diego attractions, beaches and boundless recreational activities, its no wonder the city is naturally a family vacation destination.

 On any day in San Diego you may find yourself exploring the hidden treasures of the ocean's depths or the far reaches of outer space.
-Old Town, Gaslamp quarter or Balboa park is the quintenssential San Diego hot spots.
-From shopping to museums, this area of San Diego is well-known for being a trendy locale.
-If you have kids, the new San Diego Children's Museum is a must-see destination.
+The area draws visitors of all ages with attractions like Legoland, San Diego Zoo, San Diego Zoo Safari Park and Sea World.
+Old Town San Diego, Gaslamp quarter and Balboa park are the quintessential San Diego hotspots.
+From the finest shopping to museums, this area of San Diego is well-known for being a trendy locale.
 Pacific or Imperial beaches offer a great opportunity to get some exercise or just enjoy some time in the sun.